ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 As the problem requires every cell to be accounted for, that is all the cells that can be possibly visited need to be checked, tabulation method would work better than the topdown memoization approach.
 Start building from (0,0) and build to (i,j).

-#### Finding the number of ways to reach a particular position in a grid from a starting position (given some cells which are blocked)
-You would be given a 2D matrix.
-The task is to find the number of ways to reach (i,j) from (0,0).
-Only movements allowed are right and down.
-The matrix has entries like 0 and 1.
+In case of obstacles(cells where you cannot go) being present, the input matrix has entries like 0 and 1.
 Every 0 cell is visitable and every 1 cell is blocked.
+Certain modifications to the above process would then be needed.

-The recurrence relation can be formed as:<br>
+The recurrence relation would be modified to:<br>
 NumWays(i,j) = NumWays(i-1,j) + NumWays(i,j-1), if (i,j) is unblocked<br>
 NumWays(i,j) = 0, if (i,j) is blocked<br>